ykrx/offensive-security/final-writeup/STACK-The-Flags-writeup.md

 ![](./images/Pasted%20image%2020221203010534.png)

-Interacting with the dropdown displays another template, `Webserver Template Duplicate`, which—when selected—renders an **Arguments** section below the (disabled/non-editable) template source, allowing us to create new templates with a `title`, `host` and `port`:
+Interacting with the dropdown displays another template, `Webserver Template Duplicate` which, when selected, renders an **Arguments** section below the (disabled/non-editable) template source, allowing us to create new templates with a `title`, `host` and `port`:

 ![](./images/Screenshot%202022-12-03%20at%201.10.02%20AM.png)